-Five-time Emmy award-winning journalist, attorney and Gulf War fighter pilot Willard Shepard has brought his unique insight to NBC 6 viewers as an anchor and investigative reporter for more than 20 years.
+Five-time Emmy award winning journalist, attorney, and Gulf War fighter pilot Willard Shepard has brought his unique insight to NBC 6 viewers as an anchor and investigative reporter for more than two decades.
 He has anchored the 5 p.m., 5:30 p.m. and weekend editions of the NBC 6 News.

 Shepard came to WTVJ in 1994 from CBS affiliate WJW-TV in Cleveland, Ohio, where he anchored the morning news and was a special projects reporter where he received an Emmy Award for his news series "The State of Black Cleveland."
 He has also been honored for his reporting by the Associated Press, United Press International and the Aviation and Space Writers Association.

-In addition to his commitment to news, Shepard is a Lt.
-Colonel in the United States Air Force Reserve.
+In addition to his commitment to news, Shepard was a Lt.
+Colonel in the United States Air Force and Reserve.
 His A-10 squadron was the first Air Force Reserve Fighter unit ever to go into combat.
 During the Gulf War, Shepard flew 52 combat sorties over Iraq and Kuwait.
 He was awarded six Air Medals for his support of Coalition Army Ground Forces.
 Shepard has also flown missions over Bosnia for NATO.
-He is the first Air Force pilot to fly the Soviet Mig-29 fighter.
+He was the first Air Force pilot to fly the Soviet Mig-29 fighter.
 As a staff officer, Lt.
 Colonel Shepard examined air operations programs at U.S. Southern Command.

 He is a graduate of the Florida International University College of Law and specializes in media and aviation legal issues.
-Shepard graduated cum laude from Temple University in Philadelphia, Pennsylvania, with a Bachelor’s Degree in Communications and Theater.
+Shepard graduated cum laude from Temple University in Philadelphia, Pennsylvania with a Bachelor’s Degree in Communications and Theater.
 He is a distinguished graduate of the U.S. Air Force Officer Training School in San Antonio, Texas, and a finalist for the prestigious White House Fellowship program.